MohamdElbitar/TaskManagementSystem/README.md

 | POST     | `/api/tasks/{taskId}/dependencies`      | Add a task dependency.               |
 | GET      | `/api/tasks/{taskId}/dependencies`      | Retrieve task dependencies.          |
 | PUT      | `/api/tasks/{id}/status`                | Update task status.                  |

+## Contributing
+If you'd like to contribute, please fork the repository and create a pull request.

+## License
+This project is open-source and available under the MIT License.

+## Contact
+For any questions or issues, please contact [MohamedElbitar](https://github.com/MohamdElbitar).